 Are properties still being bought and sold?
 Yes they are.
 People still need to buy and sell properties, even during times of pandemic or crisis.
 Habitable properties are going under contract at record pace and land sales have shot up this year as well.

 Has the COVID-19 pandemic affect the real estate market in SW Montana?
 Yes – it has.
-Due to the financial fallout from COVID-19 and social distancing – self quarantining measures, many buyers took a step back from their active property hunting.
-Many sellers have held off on bringing properties to market.
-The economists and strategists we’ve been following indicated that there was a short 1-2 month ‘hole’ in what our projected sales volume would have been in Quarter 2.
-That being said, these same economists and strategists agree that the real estate market is rebounding past any expectation and the market here is quite robust in most segments.
+Due to the financial fallout from COVID-19 and social distancing – self quarantining measures, many buyers took a step back from their active property hunting and many sellers have held off on bringing properties to market.
+There was a short 1-2 month ‘hole’ in what our projected sales volume would have been in Quarter 2 2020.
+That being said, the real estate market has rebounded and is now accelerating quickly.
 Inventory is the biggest issue – or lack there of – that we are facing right now.

-Prices have not been negatively impacted by the crisis, and there has been a summer, rather than spring, appreciation bump.
-With the snap back, quite a bit of ground has been regained and will continue during the final quarters of 2020.
-On another note, many buyers continue to find our SW Montana real estate market attractive due to our accessibility to rural and natural places and the lower density of our population.
+With the snap back, ground was regained and median sales prices and number of unit sold have sprung past expectations.
+Many buyers continue to find our SW Montana real estate market attractive due to our accessibility to rural and natural places and the lower density of our population.
 See this recent article from Redfin https://www.redfin.com/blog/urban-vs-rural-homebuyer-interest-coronavirus/

 What makes the COVID-19 pandemic economic crisis different?
-This economic crisis is tied is both a supply chain problem and a demand problem caused by the COVID-19 pandemic, that was exacerbated by an oil pricing war and the unwinding of leveraging in the stock market.
-Real estate inventory is dwindling nationwide as sellers hold their homes off market.
-See this article from Redfin on some interesting statistics as of April 2nd. https://www.redfin.com/blog/coronavirus-housing-market-impact/ How this eventually plays out is still unknown.
-But the federal government has just passed Stimulus Bills and there are numerous other adjustments that have been made including relief for homeowners having issues paying their mortgages (see HUD statement https://www.hud.gov/press/press_releases_media_advisories/HUD_No_20_042).
-See this article for more information https://magazine.realtor/daily-news/2020/04/10/irs-extends-more-tax-deadlines-for-individuals-businesses
+This economic crisis is tied is both a supply chain problem and a demand problem caused by the COVID-19 pandemic.
+Real estate inventory is dwindling nationwide as sellers hold their homes off market and buyers clamor for properties – pressure has been pushing prices to new highs.
+The federal government has passed two stimulus bills and there are numerous other adjustments that have been made including relief for homeowners having issues paying their mortgages (see HUD statement https://www.hud.gov/press/press_releases_media_advisories/HUD_No_20_042).

 I’ve heard that mortgage rates are great right now – is this true?
 Mortgage rates have been amazingly low!
 It is best to speak with a professional lender that specializes in the SW Montana market to get a better picture of what is currently happening and to help you set your expectations appropriately.